 If you are hiring a foreign labour, you must take note of some important stuffs.
 Obtaining employment passes or work permits is a must before a foreign employee can be employed.
 The employer must pay monthly levies for certain classes of foreign employees.
 Besides, there are also quotas imposed by law limiting the number of foreign employees employed by the employer.

 A good Employment Contract helps you to attract more talents to the company and further expand your business.
 Thus, drafting an Employment Contract became an essential task.
 Although you may able to draft an Employment Contract, but it will be better to engage with the professional services provider.
 They will be familiar with Employment Contracts and able to advise you on your rights and obligations.
 Apart from looking for lawyers for help, you may also consider a professional payroll services provider who offers Employment Contract drafting services.

 How 3E Accounting Can Helps You?

-We at 3E Accounting understand the importance of drafting a good Employment Agreement, therefore we are ready to provide you guidance and professional advices on drafting a good Employment Contract or Letter of Offer.
+We at 3E Accounting understand the importance of drafting a good Employment Agreement, therefore we are ready to provide you guidance and professional advice on drafting a good Employment Contract or Letter of Offer.
 For more information, contact us today!